-- 1.9.7 If the Persons reach an agreement, then: - (1) all other Persons must withdraw their applications for the domain name, by advising the relevant Registrar; and - (2) the Designated Person may register the domain name no later than 30 days after the date the last application is withdrawn. - 1.9.8 If the Designated Person has not registered the licence in accordance with subparagraph 1.9.7(2), then the domain name will become available on a first come, first served basis. - 1.9.9 Once a Registrar is advised in accordance with subparagraph 1.9.7(1), then the Registrar must notify the Registry within 24 hours after receiving that advice.
+- 1.9.7 If the Persons reach an agreement, then: - (1) all other Persons must withdraw their applications for the domain name,; and - (2) the Designated Person may register the domain name no later than 30 days after the date the last application is withdrawn. - 1.9.8 If the Designated Person has not registered the licence in accordance with subparagraph 1.9.7(2), then the domain name will become available under the Licensing Rules.